Pasoxn/Einbot/README.md

 # Welcome to Einbot.
 ### Einbot is a ambitious bot with high hopes.
 Despite what you might think, he doesn't think of himself as anything less than the best boi.
-Only the read me is kept up to date, please message me if you want updated code
+Only the read me is kept up to date

 ## Needed: